 If you don’t get enough energy (Calories) from your macronutrients, your body will look elsewhere for the necessary fuel.
 To give a simplified explanation, once your body runs out of food, it will begin drawing energy from your body fat.
 When your fat stores start getting low enough, you will begin to break down proteins all over your body.
 At first, this will occur mainly in the muscles, but eventually, it will lead to organ damage.
-Starvation death is usually due to cardiac failure caused by this organ damage.
+Death by starvation is usually due to extensive damage to the heart, resulting in cardiac failure.

 However, even if you are consuming enough calories, a lack of dietary protein can be troublesome.
 Although this is very rare in developed countries, it is the leading cause of death of children in many developing nations.
 The National Academy of Medicine recommends a minimum of 0.8 grams per kilogram of body weight (about 0.36 grams per pound) which is very achievable if you are eating a normal amount of calories and a varied diet.
 This is only 67 grams of protein for someone weighing 185 pounds.
 Provided you are eating enough food, and have a somewhat varied diet, you likely have no concerns of dying from protein deficiency.